raspberrypilearning/3D-scene/en/step_4.md

 ---

 You can create scenery as seperate sprites rather than as one sprite costume.
 Then another sprite can move between the shapes.
-This may suit your project.

-**Hills as sprites**: [See inside](https://scratch.mit.edu/projects/446137341/editor){:target="_blank"}

 ![Make hills as a number of sprite](images/challenge2-scenery-sprites.png){:width="400px"}